pcarrenom/FYPSAR/README.md

     ```console
     $ nvm install --lts
     ```
-4. Create a new folder called FYP_Code.
+4. Create a new folder of any name (the name New_Code will be used as an example).
 Inside that folder, clone the following repo
     ```console
     $ git clone https://github.com/enriquecoronadozu/Open-RIZE-beta.git
     ```